an288705/TrackMyBugs/README.md

 # Bug Tracker v1.0

 This project is my attempt at solving real world problems faced in the Tech industry.
 All companies need a way to track bugs, or else the development process would take much longer.
 In this project, I used React and Redux to create a full stack bug tracker.
-The front end is employed using a Model-View-Controller (MVC) design pattern.
+The front end is employed using the Model-View-Controller (MVC) design pattern.
 The backend is employed using a  REST API deployed on localhost.
 I used MongoDB as the database, and use Mongoose to connect to database.
 I created HTTP routes using Express.
 I used JavaScript to pull data from the API, create logic for the controllers, and manage views.
 The UI is styled using HTML and CSS

 ## Prerequisites